apache/maven-site/content/markdown/settings.md

 -   The Maven install: `${maven.home}/conf/settings.xml`
 -   A user's install: `${user.home}/.m2/settings.xml`

-The former `settings.xml` are also called global settings, the latter `settings.xml` are referred to as user settings.
-If both files exists, their contents gets merged, with the user-specific `settings.xml` being dominant.
+The former `settings.xml` is also called global settings, the latter `settings.xml` is referred to as user settings.
+If both files exist, their contents get merged, with the user-specific `settings.xml` being dominant.

 Tip: If you need to create user-specific settings from scratch, it's